Gigg Lane: Structure and facilities

 In 1993, the club began removal of all terracing and barriers in the ground as required by the recommendations of the Taylor Report, which was published in January 1990 following the Hillsborough disaster.
 The report required Football League clubs to convert their grounds into all-seater stadiums and Bury had to rebuild all four sides of Gigg Lane.
 The new safety regulations had imposed a ground capacity of 8,000 and the club needed to raise £300,000 in order to commence the work.
 This was raised by means of a supporters' bond called the Shakers' Incentive Scheme, augmented by substantial takings from an FA Cup tie against Manchester United at Old Trafford.
 The ground was mostly terraced before the renovation work in which four covered stands were built and the stadium became an all-seater.
 Gigg Lane's capacity was 11,840 in May 2019 when it was last in use.

-The pitch-length Neville Neville Stand is on the northern side of the ground and houses the club offices and dressing rooms.
+The pitch-length Main Stand / Neville Neville Stand is on the northern side of the ground and houses the club offices and dressing rooms.
 The seating is raised above pitch level.
-This was called the Main Stand until November 2015 when Bury renamed it in honour of the club's commercial director Neville Neville, the father of Gary, Phil and Tracey Neville.
+This is traditionally called the Main Stand until November 2015 when Bury renamed it in honour of the club's commercial director Neville Neville, the father of Gary, Phil and Tracey Neville.

-On the opposite side of the ground is the single-tiered Les Hart Stand, also pitch-length, which was formerly known as the South Stand and renamed after club stalwart Les Hart in July 2010.
+On the opposite side of the ground is the single-tiered South Stand / Les Hart Stand, also pitch-length, which is traditionally known as the South Stand and renamed after club stalwart Les Hart in July 2010.
 This is the largest of the four stands and is distinctive for its pattern of blue and white seats that spell out SHAKERS, the club's nickname.
-The Les Hart Stand adjoins the East Stand, enclosing that corner of the ground; the other three corners are open.
-The enclosed south-east corner has a police control box suspended beneath the stand roof; and an electronic screen was installed there in September 2015 to show advertisements, match highlights and scorelines.
-There is a TV gantry under the Les Hart Stand roof.
+The South Stand adjoins the Cemetery End, enclosing that corner of the ground; the other three corners are open.
+The enclosed south-east corner, traditionally called the Boys Stand, has a police control box suspended beneath the stand roof; and an electronic screen was installed there in September 2015 to show advertisements, match highlights and scorelines.
+There is a TV gantry under the South Stand roof.

 Neither of the two end stands run the full width of the pitch.
-In 1999, the Cemetery End was the last terraced section to be demolished and it was replaced by the East Stand which was opened on the final day of the 1999–2000 season.
+In 1999, the Cemetery End was the last terraced section to be demolished and it was replaced by the East Stand / Cemetery End which was opened on the final day of the 1999–2000 season.
 The Manchester Road End stand, at the western end of the ground, was home to the club's first electronic scoreboard (obtained from Leicester City's Filbert Street after it closed in 2002) until 2010 when it broke down and was found to be unrepairable.
 A replacement was installed in 2011.
 The Manchester Road End is reserved for away supporters and can accommodate 2,100.